datadesk/python-desknet/README.md

 client = DeskNet("your_client_name", "your_client_secret")
 ```

 Create a new element by submitting keyword arguments that correspond [what's supported by DeskNet](http://api.desk-net.com/#api-Element-CreateElement).
+There is no cleaning or preprocessing.
+DeskNet has to like what you submit.
 A dictionary is returned with what was saved to the site, including a unique identifier.

 ```python
 element = client.create(title='This is my budget item')